The Car Connection Jeep Patriot Overview

-Unfortunately, both engines put out lots of noise and vibration, and the CVT in older models exacerbates the problem, keeping engine revs high for peak power--its noisiest operating range.
-The manual makes the Patriot both sportier and nicer to occupy, though noise and vibration shielding a couple of years ago modestly improved the sound problem as well.
+Unfortunately, both engines are noisy and somewhat coarse, and the CVT in older models exacerbates the problem, keeping engine revs high for peak power—its noisiest operating range.
+The manual makes the Patriot both sportier and nicer to occupy.
+Noise and vibration shielding added a couple of years ago modestly improved the sound problem as well.

 The Patriot is more charming on the road, where its small size and maneuverability run counter to the prevalent SUV bloat.
-The compact size and visible corners make parking a breeze and city driving a relief, compared to the far clumsier Wrangler.
-Still, the Patriot can boast some off-road bona fides: a Trail Rated package includes a low-range transmission, skid plates, heavy-duty cooling, and hill descent control.
+The compact size and visible corners make parking a breeze and city driving a relief, especially compared to the far clumsier Wrangler.
+Still, the Patriot can boast some off-road bona fides: a Trail Rated package includes a low-range transfer case, skid plates, heavy-duty cooling, and hill descent control.
 Buyers opting for this package will also get an extra inch of ground clearance, thanks to the trail suspension system.
 And even with that hardware, the Patriot steers fairly well.

 The Jeep Patriot has fared well in crash tests, and the IIHS has awarded the Patriot with "Good" scores in frontal and side tests.
 Roof strength testing also yields a result of "Good."
 The Jeep Patriot comes with a very generous list of standard safety features for the price, including electronic stability control with electronic roll mitigation, front side airbags, and side curtain airbags.